Tailor: Generating and Perturbing Text with Semantic Controls: Contrast Set Creation

 \subsection{Measuring Contrast Set Quality}

-We assess the quality of \sysname-generated contrast sets by measuring their lexical diversity and impact on feature artifacts, both of which play important roles in dataset debiasing.
-We also compare these metrics to those of human-produced contrast sets.
+We sanity check that \sysname-generated contrast sets can be used to reveal model errors.
+For example, a \textsc{T5-base} model finetuned on BoolQ (with test accuracy 83\%) has a performance of 65\% on both \sysname-generated contrast sets and \citet{gardner2020evaluating}'s (more in \S\ref{subsec:appendix-contrast-set-eval}).
+However, this metric is only a proxy for the quality of evaluation data, since it can be made intentionally low if we generate all examples to target a known model error.
+Thus, we directly analyze the quality of \sysname contrast sets by measuring their \textbf{lexical diversity} and impact on token-level \textbf{dataset artifacts}, both of which play important roles in dataset debiasing.

-\paragraph{Lexical diversity.} We measure lexical diversity on UD Parsing contrast sets because it involves sufficient sentence expansion and data recombination.
-Specifically, we compare the \sysname- and human-generated \citep{gardner2020evaluating} contrast examples for the 100 same original UD examples: we randomly sample one contrastive edit for each valid instance, heuristically extract the modified prepositional phrases from the contrastive edits, and then compute diversity as the ratio of unique tokens to total new tokens in all the perturbed arguments, filtering out stopwords.
-The ratios are 0.783 and 0.883 for \sysname and humans, respectively, in the noun to verb direction.
-For verb to noun, they are both 1.0.
-These values suggest that \sysname can be used to generate contrast sets without significantly reducing lexical diversity. \sysname generations are also quite distinguishable from human generations: their unique tokens only overlap for $<15\%$ in verb to noun, and $\approx 6\%$ for noun to verb.
-These values suggest that \sysname can be used as a collaborative tool to diversify the pool of tokens in human-generated contrast sets.
+We measure {lexical diversity} on UD Parsing contrast sets because it involves sufficient generation of new content.
+We compare \sysname- and human-generated \citep{gardner2020evaluating} contrastive edits for the same 100 UD instances: we randomly sample one edit for each valid instance, heuristically extract modified PPs, and compute diversity as the ratio of unique to total new tokens in the PPs, filtering stopwords.
+For \emph{noun$\rightarrow$verb}, the ratios are respectively 0.78 and 0.99 for \sysname and humans; for \emph{verb$\rightarrow$noun}, both are 1.0.
+Thus, \sysname can help generate contrast sets without significantly reducing lexical diversity.
+Furthermore, \sysname outputs are distinguishable from humans': their unique tokens only overlap for $<15\%$ in \emph{verb$\rightarrow$noun}, and $\sim$6\% for \emph{noun$\rightarrow$verb}, suggesting that \sysname can be used as a collaborative tool to diversify generation.

-\paragraph{Feature-level artifacts.} We follow \citet{gardner2021competency}'s analysis to determine whether creating perturbations with \sysname helps to remove dataset artifacts. \citet{gardner2021competency} showed that making minimal perturbations removes single-feature artifacts when $(1+e_i)/{s} = 2$, where $e_i$ is the probability that feature $i$ is edited, and $s$ is the probability that an edit changes the label.
-We manually labeled the same number of automatically-perturbed examples as were in the original BoolQ contrast set, and found that \sysname produces edits with an average value of $(1+e_i)/{s}$ that is close to that produced by humans: 1.74 vs. 1.94 for \sysname and humans, respectively.
-Thus, making perturbations with \sysname can help mitigate dataset biases.\footnote{See \S\ref{sec:appendix-contrast-set} for a visualization of the effect.}